akeneo/onboarder-helpcenter/content/md/retailer-onboarder/suppliers-management/create-supplier-user.md

 Your suppliers' users are created!
 Keep in mind you can create up to 3 users per supplier.

 ::: info
-Take care of the email you set for the user; it will be used to send the invitation link to log in the Supplier Onboarder.
+Pay attention to the email you set for the user; it will be used to send the invitation link to log in the Supplier Onboarder.
 :::